What Does it Mean to be Bonded and Insured

 If you plan to do business with the federal government on a product or service contract valued at $150,000 or greater, you will be required to obtain a surety bond either during the bidding period or as a condition of being awarded the contract.
 If your business has employees, you are required by federal law to have workers’ compensation, disability, and unemployment insurance, regardless of whether or not you are doing business with the government.

 If you find that you are not legally required to be bonded and insured, obtaining a surety bond and insurance for your business or professional service is almost always recommended.
 Although claims paid by your surety company will need to be repaid by you, bonds can protect you from losing everything at once and prevent you from having to deposit large sums of cash in lieu of a bond.
 Regarding insurance, don’t fool yourself into thinking that your chosen business structure can prevent you from liability.
 Your protection is still limited, and personal and business assets can still be at great risk.
-In our increasingly litigious society, it is always a good idea to obtain business insurance.
+In our increasingly litigious society, it is always a good idea to obtain business insurance, especially if you are working with banks.

-NFP Surety only uses top rated bonding companies such as The Hanover Insurance Group, Western National, Liberty Mutual, Philadelphia, Travelers, Great American, Allied/Nationwide, and more.
+Surety by NFP only uses top-rated bonding companies such as The Hanover Insurance Group, Western National, Liberty Mutual, Philadelphia, Travelers, Great American, Allied/Nationwide, and more.
 Contact us today for all your surety bonding needs.
 Quotes are free, and we will point you in the right direction, to get your business running.

 What Type of Surety Bond Should I Get?